 A reanalysis reverts to model forecast data in the absence of observations.
 Hence, characteristics of the observing system are critical to the ability of the reanalysis system to depict conditions.
 Typically, a reanalysis combines many types of observations, with the majority of data obtained from satellite observations.
 In the Arctic, meteorological conditions may impede the use of satellite data at low levels of the atmosphere.
 For thermal sensors, the cold lower troposphere creates ambiguity in distinguishing clear and cloudy-sky conditions.
 Passive microwave sensing is useful for detecting the presence of surface ice cover and for estimating atmospheric temperatures.
 However, the inability to correctly assign a surface emissivity impedes the use of these sensors in much of the Arctic troposphere.
 As a result, reanalyses are least aggressive in using satellite radiance data near the surface in polar regions.
-This places an added importance on non-radiance data sources and unbiased estimates from the first-guess forecast.
+This places an added importance on non-radiance data sources and unbiased estimates from the first-quess forecast.
 Figure 1(a,b) shows the spatial and temporal variability of non-radiance observations over the Arctic.
 These observations, as listed below, include land stations, drifting buoys, aircraft and profiler observations.
 Two forms of satellite-derived nonradiance observations are of importance in the Arctic: atmospheric motion vector data derived from Moderate Resolution Imaging Spectroradiometer (MODIS) data (Key et al. 2003, Bormann and Thepaut 2004) and wind data obtained from active microwave radar sensors (scatterometer).
 While the location of receiving stations in high latitudes provides added coverage for scatterometer data in the Arctic, few sensors are active during most of the MERRA period 1979-2015.
 A snapshot of the in situ observing system shown in Fig. 1(a) shows the significant coverage over land surfaces, particularly northern Europe and Alaska.
 Beyond 70°N, however, surface observations become restricted to those of the International Arctic Buoy Program (Colony and Rigor 1993).
 Note the coverage is greater on the North American side of the Arctic.
 It should be clear from Fig. 1 that the Arctic is a region of in situ data scarcity.
-Apart from atmospheric motion and stratospheric aircraft observations, the amount of in situ data is less than one-guarter of that available in midlatitudes.
+Apart from the atmospheric motion and stratospheric aircraft data, the amount of in situ data is less than one-quarter of that available in midlatitudes.
 As July 2007 was part of the International Polar Year, the number of in situ observations for the month is greater than for other times in the reanalysis period.
-Of particular note are the in situ surface and tropospheric observations, denoted in red and orange in Fig. 1(b,c).
-It may be seen that the number of assimilated oceanic surface observations have increased in the last decade.
-As seen in Fig. 1(c), these observations are critical for offsetting the reduced numbers in other in situ observations at high latitudes.
 Below is a summary of the observations currently assimilated in the global and/or regional systems.